jennaqian/M3-Broken-Practice-Assessment/DEBUGGING.md

 - We added the closing tag to <Route /> and that resolved the error msg.
 - For the second error msg, we imported BroswerRouter and wrapped it around App component
+- BerryCard was trying to access a prop that was never passed, and it was accessing the wrong prop.
+Rendering an object made an error appear, resolved it by specifying .name and .firmness
+- style in img tag was missing a width